berto/berto.com/contracts/index.md

 A contract is great, sure.
 The EU and NATO are among the best agreements ever made.
 Words matter.
 But practice always matters more.
 The best agreement will always be worse than the best challenge achieved.
 And the 2nd best.
 And the 3rd, 4th..
 Relying on a piece of paper is a risky business, especially when that piece of paper turned 75 last year.
 There are plenty of things more important.

+The _greatest_ invention?

 **AIRPLANES.
-TVS.
+TVs.
 PENICILIN.
 NUCLEAR ENERGY.
 COMPUTERS & SEMICONDUCTORS.
 ROCKETSHIPS & LANDING ON THE MOON.
-WINNING WW2.
 THE INTERNET.**

 Europe is wrong.